-Measure4Change provides two years of grant support and one-on-one, intensive coaching and technical assistance for competitively selected local nonprofits.
+Measure4Change provides one year of grant support and one-on-one, intensive coaching and technical assistance for competitively selected local nonprofits.
 The grantees use their funds and technical assistance to build a robust performance measurement system.
 The technical assistance is guided by a curriculum but is tailored to meet each nonprofit’s individual needs.

 Washington, DC, training cohorts